wglass/lighthouse/docs/source/examples/api_meta_cluster_with_proxies.rst

 The widgets API
 ---------------

-The widgets API has one endpoint, "/api/widgets" that reponds to both GET and POST requests.
+The widgets API has one endpoint, "/api/widgets" that responds to both GET and POST requests.

 A GET request shows a mapping of known widgets to their count, empty at first::